 Nest Learning Thermostat, 2011

-This is a thermostat.
-It was overseen (as design director) by Tony Fadell and Matt Rogers and manufactured by Nest Labs, Inc..
+This is a Thermostat.
+It was overseen (as design director) by Matt Rogers.
 It is dated 2011 and we acquired it in 2013.
 Its medium is stainless steel, plastic.
 It is a part of the Product Design and Decorative Arts department.

 The Nest Learning Thermostat has been called the “iPod of thermostats,” perhaps because its creators, alumni of Apple Inc., were leaders in creating the iPod and early iPhones.
 The thermostat was Nest Labs’ first product.
 Although the thermostat officially went on sale in November 2011, the company began taking preorders in late October and sold out within 72 hours.
 That same month, the social media news and blog website, Mashable, reported that 90% of programmable thermostats were “rarely or never programmed.”
 Mashable anticipated that the sleek design and automatic features of Nest’s device would improve those numbers.